Cord Cutting Guides, News, and Reviews

 Stream NBC Nightly News on fuboTV

-Google (or “Alphabet,” as they like to call themselves these days) is a big tech company, so it makes sense that they’re in the live TV streaming service market.
-Google’s product uses the branding from YouTube, which you may know for its funny cat videos and user-generated content.
-YouTube TV has a similar name and logo, but it’s different: It’s a pay TV service with lots of popular TV channels available to stream on many different devices.
-It has a free trial, so you may want to use it to watch the NBC Nightly News free online — with no cable required, and no risk either (just cancel if you don’t like it).
+Google is a big tech company, so it makes sense that they’re in the live TV streaming service market.
+Google’s product uses the branding from YouTube for its pay TV service, with lots of popular TV channels available to stream on many devices.
+Our YouTube TV review can tell you more.

-It seems like every company has its own streaming service these days.
-NBC’s parent company, NBCUniversal, is no exception.
-In case you’re not familiar, Peacock is your streaming source for all things NBCUniversal, including NBC sitcoms, Universal films, and all-new originals that are exclusive to Peacock.
-Peacock has two subscription options: Peacock Free and Peacock Premium.
+It seems like every company has its own streaming service, and NBC’s parent company, NBCUniversal, is no exception.
+Peacock is the streaming source for all things NBCUniversal, including NBC sitcoms, Universal films, and all-new originals exclusive to Peacock.
+The service has two subscription options: Peacock Free and Peacock Premium.
 The premium version has more content and access to select live broadcasts, including sports and news broadcasts.

 Your email address will not be published.